 Tombs, Treasures, and 2,000-year-old Bronze Sword Unearthed in China

-Archaeologists in China have made a spectacular discovery at a construction site in Zhoukou City, Henan Province – a tomb complex containing 21 ancient tombs filled with treasures including a 2,000-year-old bronze sword.
+In 2015, archaeologists in China made a spectacular discovery at a construction site in Zhoukou City, Henan Province – a tomb complex containing 21 ancient tombs filled with treasures including a 2,000-year-old bronze sword.
+2018 would bring over 100 more ancient burials to light in Zhoukou.

-According to China Daily , the discovery was made when archaeologists carried out a search for any cultural relics ahead of an infrastructure project in the city's Xiangcheng area.
+According to China Daily, the 2015 discovery was made when archaeologists carried out a search for any cultural relics ahead of an infrastructure project in the city's Xiangcheng area.

 Archaeologists uncovering relics in one of the newly-discovered tombs.
 [Photo/IC]